 Women coaching men in football is pretty much non-existent.
 Laura offers some explanations as to why this is the case, pointing mainly to male perceptions, pathways and opportunities, but doesn’t necessarily agree with them.
-Not a fan of female only courses, Laura understands the potential benefits, but equally sees their limitations and how they can keep participants in a safe, but unrealistic bubble, which when left, can be a shock that may see them leave the men’s game and not come back.
-Her notion that you wouldn’t run a female only BTEC Business course, so why would you run a female only coaching course?
+Not a fan of female-only courses, Laura understands the potential benefits, but equally sees their limitations and how they can keep participants in a safe, but an unrealistic bubble, which when left, can be a shock that may see them leave the men’s game and not come back.
+Her notion that you wouldn’t run a female-only BTEC Business course, so why would you run a female-only coaching course?
 Offers plenty of food for thought.
 She genuinely doesn’t understand what gender has to do with anyone’s ability to coach.

 ‘When I came for the position at Uxbridge College, I was interviewed by a male.
 It was down to who was the best candidate on the day.
 Nothing was given to me as a favour.
 Can I coach and run a team?
 That should be all that mattered.
 I really didn’t get the fuss about the female lineswoman a few years ago.
 What has her gender got to do with her ability to run the line?’

 She’s referring to the incident a few years back involving the female referees assistant, Sian Massey.
-Then Sky pundits Richard Keys and Andy Gray, were heard making less than favorable comments about her appointment, specifically after a key decision in the game.
+Then Sky pundits Richard Keys and Andy Gray were heard making less than favourable comments about her appointment, specifically after a key decision in the game.
 They’d thought she’d got the decision wrong.
 In fact, she’d been spot on.

 Initial issues with her squad were not the only problems Laura had to deal with throughout the season.
 Often opposition coaches and players were less than welcoming to the ‘girl’ in the opposition dug-out.
 Heads always turned upon her arrival at away grounds.
 It was actually after being on the receiving end of some sexist comments from the Manager of an opposition team, that Laura realised she’d won her team over.